-The building that used to house the Harley-Davidson dealership has sold, and its new owners are already established in the Elkridge business community.
+The building that has sold, and its new owners are already established in the Elkridge business community.
 They also deal in vehicles, albeit a different type than motorcycles.

 "Their business has grown in the last few years," said Lancelotta, who noted that FESCO is moving from a 13,000-square-foot space on Macaw Court.
 "They needed more room for more vehicles and wanted to expand their service department."

-Settlement on the property went through earlier this month, said Rob Freedman of Colliers International, managing partner and principal agent in the sale, who told Patch the building was under contract in March.
+Settlement on the property went through earlier this month, said Rob Freedman of Colliers International, managing partner and principal agent in the sale, who told Patch the in March.

 The property in Troy Hill Corporate Center, which was listed for $4.5 million, attracted a great deal of interest, Freedman added.

 "Several developers wanted to buy it, and they wanted to turn it into a shopping center but they didn't have tenants ready to go," said Freedman.

 "We also had multiple people wanting to turn it into a church, more churches than you could imagine—that was a big surprise.
 But it's hard for churches to pay with this type of interest."